 For the new powder room, I order the Kohler toilet from Home Depot.
 My selection was narrowed by 2 main things: the style needed to be classic and it had to have a good ‘flush rating’.
 (Yep, they actually rate flush-ability!)
 I’m a designer with a die-hard belief in the motto ‘Form Follows Function’.
 The bathroom is one room that you want to be sure it functions well, right?!

 The floor in the powder room area was originally wood, under layers of tile, but because the toilet leaked for so many years, enough of it was ruined that it just wasn’t worth it to repair.
 I was thrilled with this marble mosaic tile floor we got at Home Depot for a very suitable replacement.
 It totally matches the classic style of our 100 year old house.
-I chose a light colored grout to softly blend with the carrara marble and not have too much contrast, just letting the black accent pieces be the contrast. (everywhere throughout the house we needed tile, I selected different styles of carrara marble… here’s the selection I chose for the front entry)
+I chose a light colored grout to softly blend with the Carrara marble and not have too much contrast, just letting the black accent pieces be the contrast. (everywhere throughout the house we needed tile, I selected different styles of Carrara marble… here’s the selection I chose for the front entry)

 I found this cute vintage metal basket at a fun shop in our area.
 It’s perfect for toilet paper storage.
 That’s one thing with a pedestal sink, you don’t have that extra storage space like with a standard vanity, so you need to be a bit creative.

 And here is that pedestal sink.
 In order to pull of my new floor plan for this powder room and still meet code, I had to have a small sink. (it had to be so many inches away from the center of the toilet bowl) This 1920 styled pedestal sink, I ordered from Home Depot, totally fits the bill and the room, at only about 19″ wide!
-Plus, it has the classic styling I was determined to incorporate in our antique house.
+Plus, it has the classic styling I was determined to incorporate into our antique house.

 Over the sink we put in a reproduction light fixture, again playing off the classic style of our house.
-This ceramic light with it’s milk glass shade is from Rejuvenations, and it looks exactly like it is a vintage light.
+This ceramic light with its milk glass shade is from Rejuvenations, and it looks exactly like it is a vintage light.

 The wallpaper is vintage wallpaper I found on Ebay.
 It’s so cute, but what a bear to install!
 I purposely only put the wallpaper on the top third of the walls.
-Hopefully by being so high it will be protected from little fingers, water splashes and last much longer, as it has no vinyl coating to protect it, like modern wallpaper.
+Hopefully, by being so high it will be protected from little fingers, water splashes and last much longer, as it has no vinyl coating to protect it, like modern wallpaper.

 The simple little vanity mirror or medicine cabinet, I found on Craigslist.
 I painted it black, covering the baby pink it had been painted before I bought it.
-I have some dutch heritage, so it’s fun to have some vintage windmills decorating this room, like the milk glass salt and pepper shakers… who says that has to only be in the kitchen for decoration!
+I have some Dutch heritage, so it’s fun to have some vintage windmills decorating this room, like the milk glass salt and pepper shakers… who says that has to only be in the kitchen for decoration!

 For the fixtures, including the faucet, hand towel holder and t.p. holder I selected chrome finish.
-Again, I just think it’s classic and in our former house master bathroom I had dark oil rubbed bronze so I wanted a change.
+Again, I just think it’s classic and in our former house master bathroom, I had dark oil rubbed bronze so I wanted a change.

 I am thrilled to have a bathroom on the main level of our 100 year old house.
 It is so convenient to not have to traipse upstairs or send your guests upstairs every time someone has to ‘go’.

+Shop this room!
 I put together the links for most of the items in this powder room.
 If a certain style is no longer available, I put in a close 2nd option for you.